-While the restrictions are encouraging to take a local getaway this should not be the only year you choose local.
 There are many reasons to holiday in your own country.
 One is that when you take a holiday in your own country you stimulate the economy.
 By taking money earned in your own country and then spending it in your own country, this means it never leaves our economical orbit.
-Another is to explore places you've never seen or maybe even heard of before and all of them a simple train journey away.
+Another is to explore places you've never seen or maybe even heard of before.
+Most are a simple train journey away.
 If you think you're missing out on the blue sea of the Caribbean or the Great Pyramids of Giza, try the coast of Cornwall or Stonehenge in Salisbury.
-We all know what British weather can be like, but a simple google tells us that the hottest week of the year is almost always mid-July.
+We all know what British weather can be like, but a simple Google tells us that the hottest week of the year is almost always mid-July.
 The perfect time for your Great British holiday.

 Carbis Bay, Cornwall